dietza/dietza/README.md

   - Draw and Paint 👩🏼‍🎨

 😄.
-I am a graduate of the FrontEnd Engineering program at [Turing School of Software and Design](https://turing.edu/), and part the Quality & Automation Engineering team at AppOmni, working to secure connections around the platforms that power us. ✌🏻
+I am a graduate of the FrontEnd Engineering program at [Turing School of Software and Design](https://turing.edu/), and part the Quality & Automation Engineering team at AppOmni, working to secure connections around the services that power us. ✌🏻